recursivezero/astro-editor/docs/README.md

 - Topic is fundamental architectural pattern
 - System is complex and specific to Astro Editor
 - Content is deep reference material (Astro schemas, decisions log)
-- Feature serves as implementation example for a feature we are likeley to use as reference for other features in the future, or which significantly diverges from standard patterns in this app (eg. image preview)
+- Feature serves as implementation example for a feature we are likely to use as reference for other features in the future, or which significantly diverges from standard patterns in this app (eg. image preview)

 **When NOT to Create a New Doc**:

 - Component-specific implementation details (use self-documenting code and/or succinct code comments eg JSDoc etc)
 - Simple utilities or helpers (self-documenting)
 - Temporary patterns that may change
-- Fundamental patterns which belong in architecture-guide.md
+- Fundamental patterns which belong in [`architecture-guide.md`][architecture-guide]

 ## Non-Developer Documentation